-We have produced a toolkit to help GPs, practice nurses and practice staff to optimise uptake, reduce barriers and ensure women are making an informed choice about cervical screening.
+We have produced a toolkit to help GPs, practice nurses and practice staff to optimise uptake, reduce barriers and ensure people are making an informed choice.

 Local and national action

-We work to ensure that women are fully informed about cervical screening and what to expect at their appointment.
-With every cervical screening appointment letter an information leaflet is sent to enable women to make an informed choice about whether to attend their screening appointment.
-Leaflets are available in alternative languages and in an easy read format.
+With every cervical screening appointment letter, eligible people receive an information leaflet to enable them to make an informed choice about whether to attend their screening appointment.
+Leaflets are available in other formats and languages from NHS inform (external website).

-A Smear Test Could Save Your Life provides further information on the screening programme for all those eligible as well as answering frequently asked questions about the test and cervical cancer.
+A Smear Test Could Save Your Life provides further information on the screening programme for all those eligible as well as answering frequently asked questions about the test, HPV and cervical cancer.

-Your Smear Test Results provides information about the results of your smear test, how they will be monitored and any treatment you may need.
+Your Smear Test Results provides information about results of the test and any follow up that is required, as well as any treatment needed.

-A cervical screening poster encouraging women to take up their smear test invitation is also available.
+A cervical screening poster encouraging eligible people to take up their smear test invitation is also available.

-NHS inform hosts further cervical screening information for the public.
-This includes a short film explaining the screening process and information available in British Sign Language (BSL).
+NHS inform hosts cervical screening information for the public.
+This includes a short film 'your guide to cervical screening (smear test)' explaining the screening process.
+It also provides information available in British Sign Language (BSL) and audio format.